Coherence (film): Writing

-Ryan Lattanzio wrote, "Byrkit brought eight unwitting actors to his Santa Monica home, threw them a few red herrings and set them loose for five days knowing that the film could evolve organically, like great jazz, if he kept his players in the dark.
+Ryan Lattanzio wrote, "Byrkit brought eight unwitting actors to his home, threw them a few red herrings and set them loose for five days knowing that the film could evolve organically, like great jazz, if he kept his players in the dark.
 But he and co-storywriter Alex Manugian weren't just making it up as they went along."
-Byrkit told him that his desire was "to strip down a film set to the bare minimum: getting rid of the script, getting rid of the crew."

-Byrkit added, "... instead of a script I had my own 12-page treatment that I spent about a year working on.
+Byrkit has explained that instead of a script he had his own 12-page treatment that he spent about a year working on.
 It outlined all of the twists and reveals, and character arcs and pieces of the puzzle that needed to happen scene-by-scene.
-But each day, instead of getting a script, the actors would get a page of notes for their individual character, whether it was a backstory or information about their motivations.
-They would come prepared for their character only.
-They had no idea what the other characters received, so each night there were completely real reactions, and surprises and responses.
-This was all in the pursuit of naturalistic performances.
-The goal was to get them listening to each other, and engaged in the mystery of it all."
+Each day, instead of getting a script, the actors would get a page of notes for their individual character, whether it was a backstory or information about their motivations.
+They would come prepared for their character only, and had no idea what the other characters received.
+The result was completely real reactions, and surprises and responses.

-Nicholas Brendon, an actor in the film, discussed the improvisational style of the dialogue with Mandatory journalist Fred Topel, who asked: "I understand the way Coherence was done was that everyone got notecards about their characters and the scenes.
-What was on your notecards?"
-Brendon replied, "I can't remember now, but every day we had five different things that we had to convey... but I do know that Jim [Byrkit], and then Alex [Manugian], the other writer, had to make sure that we were all on point.
-So it was just a matter of getting that information out. ...
-Since there was no script, I had no idea how it ended. ...
+Nicholas Brendon, an actor in the film, when discussing the improvisational style of the dialogue with Mandatory journalist Fred Topel, remarked, "Since there was no script, I had no idea how it ended. ...
 When I saw the movie, I'm like, 'Oh shit, this is awesome!' ...
 To be quite honest with you, I never really knew what was going on fully until I saw the movie done."

 Filming

 Principal photography took place over the course of five nights in Byrkit's house.

-An interviewer asked Byrkit, "Did you run into any unexpected problems in filming?"
-Byrkit admitted, "... you're constantly dealing with unexpected things.
+As for unforeseen problems in filming, Byrkit admitted, "... you're constantly dealing with unexpected things.
 One night we tried to shoot outside and we had to make the whole thing look completely desolate and the power being off; that was the one night that we had another movie shooting on our street.
 So the whole street is completely ablaze with lights and hundreds of extras."
 Another team was shooting a Snickers commercial.
-"We would be right in the middle of the dramatic scenes and there would be another knock on the door that would just scare the hell out of everybody ..."
+"We would be right in the middle of the dramatic scenes and there would be another knock on the door that would just scare the hell out of everybody..."